 A Living Trust comes into operation during your lifetime and is a private agreement that is not made a matter of public record like a will is when it is probated.
 When Vision Bank is named as Trustee under a trust agreement, we take custody of securities wherever they are held, and perform all the troublesome accounting paperwork that goes with owning property.
 Most living trusts today are revocable, meaning they may be amended or even terminated at any time during the lifetime of the grantor.
 This flexibility permits the trust-creator (grantor) to observe how the trust functions meet his needs - and then to make changes accordingly.
 Sometimes, however, the living trust is made irrevocable - its terms fixed and permanent - after the death or incapacity of one of the grantors.
 Further, important income and estate tax savings may result.

 Income earned by the assets in the trust is regularly paid to the trust's grantor or to whomever he or she selects to receive it.
 The trust's investments are under the continual supervision of our Trust Officers.
-These capable specialists will recommend desirable changes in keeping with the grantor's personal investment goal: including proper asset diversification, a fund to care for the grantor in case of physical or mental incapacity, a secure investment vehicle to provide retirement income without the worries of endless paperwork, or perhaps an educational fund for grandchildren.
+These capable specialists will recommend desirable changes in keeping with the grantor's personal investment goal: including proper asset diversification, a fund to care for the grantor in case of physical or mental incapacity, a secure investment vehicle to provide retirement income without the worries of endless paperwork, or perhaps an Educational Trust for grandchildren.

 If the trust's grantor becomes physically and/or mentally incapacitated prior to his or her death, Vision Bank's Trust Department offers several services that will assist the grantor in maintaining independence and avoiding the premature relocation to a nursing facility.
 Our Trust Officers are well prepared to coordinate the care of a disabled client with the person's Attorney in Fact appointed in a Durable Power of Attorney.
 We always recommend that workers' compensation insurance be obtained by the trust for the grantor when the client and their Attorney in Fact want to employ caregivers at the home.
 Of course, sometimes our trust clients do have to relocate to assisted living centers or nursing homes.
 We can continue to employ companions or personal shoppers at the time if there is no family to assist.
 The Trust Department can pay all nursing home or other bills to reduce the burden and worry for the trust grantor.